 If you know me by now, you know I’m a sucker for the wood section of the thrift store.
 Potential abounds and so do the 80’s heart cut-outs! haha!
 Last time, I showed you a pile of projects I was attempting to update.
 However, today is all about that bread box.
 It’s about to become an upcycled charging station.
 Oh yeah!

 To catch you up to speed, here is the pile in question.
 First, we have a laundry bin.
 Then, a side table bin and a bread bin.
 Notice the trend here?
 If you missed what I did with the side table bin, you can see the end result HERE.
 I’ll be sharing the laundry bin next, but today is all about that bread box.

 In this past post, I’ve shared what can be done to those heart shapes if you aren’t enchanted with them.
 However, this time I’m all about embracing the hearts.

 This bread box is in fine shape, but a little drab.
-It could use some whimsy and added function.
+However, it could use some whimsy and added function.
 I’ve created these upcycled charging stations in past posts, so this isn’t new to me.
 Each one is different.
 In like fashion, I thought I’d share a new way of recreating a vintage find.

 For those of you that enjoy a video of quirky lil’ ol’ me creating, or just plain like to see the step-by-steps in live action, I’ve created a video tutorial below.
 Otherwise, follow along to create this project yourself.

 Just so you know, you need not be limited to using a bread box.
-Anything that will fit a power strip or your devices works.
+Also, anything that will fit a power strip or your devices works.
 Also, you can see this spice box I created as an upcycled charging station.
 Bread boxes work best because they can hold everything inside.

 Here’s what you’ll need to get started: